DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ![console-output](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/authoriazation-reports-accessdenied.png?raw=true)

 #### Provide an Operation Logger
-The Web Document Viewer control maintain communication with the server side to obtain additional document data when it is required (e.g., when an end-user switches pages or exports the document).
-As a result, for example, an end-user can navigate a report‚Äôs pages even after having been logged out.
-As a more complex scenario, a malefactor can forge a request emulating page switching to get access to the protected information.
+The Web Document Viewer control maintains communication with the server side to obtain any additional document data when it is required, for example when a user switches pages or exports the document.
+Because of this feature, a user could navigate through a given reportís pages even after having been logged out.

+The possible security breach here occurs when a malefactor can forge a request that emulates page switching in order to get access to any protected information.

-To get a fine-grained control over which operations are available to an end-user based on authorization rules, implement a custom Operation Logger by extending the [WebDocumentViewerOperationLogger](http://help.devexpress.com/#XtraReports/clsDevExpressXtraReportsWebWebDocumentViewerWebDocumentViewerOperationLoggertopic) class.
-Override this class's methods to implement the required access control rules (see the [OperationLogger.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/Reports/OperationLogger.cs) file of the example project).
+To mitigate this vulnerability, implement a custom Operation Logger in order to enforce fine-grained control over which operations are available to a user.
+Extend the [WebDocumentViewerOperationLogger](http://help.devexpress.com/#XtraReports/clsDevExpressXtraReportsWebWebDocumentViewerWebDocumentViewerOperationLoggertopic) class and override this class's methods to implement the required access control rules (see the [OperationLogger.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/Reports/OperationLogger.cs) file of the example project).

-Register the operation logger in [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/586084eda743711618c8d3e01d52736aac70a8c8/SecurityBestPractices.WebForms/SecurityBestPractices/Global.asax.cs#L25) as shown below:
+Register the operation logger in [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/586084eda743711618c8d3e01d52736aac70a8c8/SecurityBestPractices.WebForms/SecurityBestPractices/Global.asax.cs#L25):

 ``` cs
 DefaultWebDocumentViewerContainer.Register<WebDocumentViewerOperationLogger, OperationLogger>();
 ```

-Note that in the example project the logger implementation obtains user account data from a static property.
-Such implementation can have difficulties running in a cloud environment or on a web farm.
-We recommend that in your application you store authentication information in an appropriate data storage.
+Note that in order to simplify the example project the logger implementation obtains the required user account data from a static property.
+This is not a recommended solution: such an implementation could have difficulties running in a cloud environment or on a web farm.
+Instead, we recommend that you store authentication information in some appropriate data storage.

-To get familiar with how the protection works,  use the following steps:
+To familiarize yourself with the solution:

 1. Run the example application, log in using the [/Login.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices.WebForms/SecurityBestPractices/Login.aspx) page.
 2. Open the report preview ([/Authorization/Reports/ReportViewerPage.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/develop/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/Reports/ReportViewerPage.aspx)) in a separate browser tab.
 3. Log out.
 4. Try switching report pages.

-You will receive an error as illustrated by the image below.
+The following error will be signalled:

 ![Operation Logger Error](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/authorization-reportopertaionlogger.png?raw=true)

 #### Restrict Access to Data Connections and Data Tables
-The [Report Designer](https://documentation.devexpress.com/XtraReports/17103/Creating-End-User-Reporting-Applications/Web-Reporting/Report-Designer) control allows an end-user to browse available data connection and data tables using the integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder).
+The [Report Designer](https://documentation.devexpress.com/XtraReports/17103/Creating-End-User-Reporting-Applications/Web-Reporting/Report-Designer) control allows a user to browse available data connection and data tables using the integrated [Query Builder](https://documentation.devexpress.com/AspNet/114930/ASP-NET-WebForms-Controls/Query-Builder).
 Refer to the [Query Builder](#33-query-builder) subsection in this document to learn how to restrict access to this information, based on authorization rules.